FindMySchool LogoFindMySchool

 For travel, the local area has multiple bus connections and rail access within a short bus ride, including Streatham Hill and Tulse Hill stations.
 As always, it is worth checking actual door-to-door time at school-run hours, since rush-hour congestion and bus reliability can change the daily experience more than straight-line distance.

-Science outcomes are comparatively lower than the school’s other KS2 measures.
-75% reached the expected standard in science, below the England average of 82%.
-Families may want to ask how science knowledge is sequenced across Key Stage 2, and how assessment is used to check retention.
+• Science outcomes now sit alongside the school's stronger KS2 measures.
+In the current 2024-25 / 2025 dataset, 90% reached the expected standard in science.
+Families may still want to ask how science knowledge is sequenced across Key Stage 2, and how assessment is used to check retention.

-Oversubscription is meaningful even without extreme application volumes.
-With about 1.81 applications per offer in the most recent dataset point for Reception entry, some families will miss out, particularly where priority categories are tight.
+• Oversubscription is meaningful even without extreme application volumes.
+With about 1.81 applications per offer point for Reception entry, some families will miss out, particularly where priority categories are tight.

 Christ Church, Streatham Church of England Primary School is a high-performing Lambeth primary with a clear faith-led identity and a structured approach to learning, behaviour and wellbeing.
 Its KS2 outcomes and local ranking place it well above England averages, while curriculum priorities such as early reading and a structured maths approach are supported by external evidence.